Our School App Stay connected on the go...

 - We recognise good or improved attendance

-- We to not authorise absences without a good reason
+- We do not authorise absences without a good reason

 - We follow up all unauthorised absences

-- If attendance problems continue we meet with parents to discuss the way forward.
+- If attendance problems continue we meet with parents/carers to discuss the way forward.
 If a number of absences are unauthorised we will consider issuing a fixed penalty notice

 Parents are legally required to make sure that their child attends school regularly.
 Students should aim for at least 95%.

-There are important steps that we ask parents to take in order to support us in this focus on high levels of attendance:
+There are important steps that we ask parents/carers to take in order to support us in this focus on high levels of attendance:

-- ensure that their child attends every day on time, equipped and ready to learn.
-Tutor time begins at 8.30am and students should be in school by 8.25am
+- Ensure that your child attends every day on time, equipped and ready to learn.
+Tutor time begins at 8.30am and students should be in school by 8.25am.

-- do not take their child out of school for a holiday.
+- Do not take your child out of school for a holiday.
 This is particularly disruptive for students in Years 10 or above.
 We are no longer allowed to authorise holidays during term time.
-Any leave of absence can only be agreed by the Headteacher and only agreed where there are exceptional circumstances
+Any leave of absence can only be agreed by the Headteacher and only agreed where there are exceptional circumstances.

-- telephone the school as early as possible if their child is absent or late, and to send a note with them on their return to school
+- Contact school as early as possible if your child is absent or late, and to send a note with them on their return to school.

-- contact their child’s tutor if they become aware of any reason why their child does not want to come to school
+- Contact your child’s tutor if they become aware of any reason why their child does not want to come to school.

-- ensure the school has up-to-date addresses and telephone numbers
+- Ensure you keep the school updated with your current addresses and telephone numbers.

-- contact the school on each day of their child’s absence and provide an explanatory note on their return to school
+- Contact the school on each day of your child’s absence and provide an explanatory note on their return to school.